UniversalDependencies/docs/_fi-dep/compound-nn.md

 First, In Finnish, compounds are generally written as a single word, but for instance some compounds involving foreign words or proper names are written separately using a dash.
+These are annotated using `compound:nn`.

 <!-- fname:nn_foreign.pdf -->
 ~~~ sdparse